Czech MPs back conflict of interest law in vote aimed at billionaire Babis

-PRAGUE The Czech lower house approved a law on Wednesday aimed at limiting politicians' business interests, moving closer to clipping the wings of the country's popular finance minister, Andrej Babis.
+PRAGUE (Reuters) - The Czech lower house approved a law on Wednesday aimed at limiting politicians' business interests, moving closer to clipping the wings of the country's popular finance minister, Andrej Babis.

 The conflict of interest law, backed by all parties except Babis's ANO movement, would ban all members of future cabinets from owning media outlets, and any companies in which they own large stakes would be barred from public contracts and non-automatic subsidies.